TropicLabs/tropiclabs/docs/sc/tos.md

 **13. Contact Us**

-If you have any questions about these Terms, please contact us at contact.tropiclabs@gmail.com.
+If you have any questions about these Terms, please contact us at contact@tropiclabs.online